FIWARE/tutorials.Context-Providers/README.md

 This command will also import seed data from the previous [Stock Management example](https://github.com/Fiware/tutorials.CRUD-Operations) on startup.

+>:information_source: **Note:** If you want to clean up and start over again you can do so with the following command:
+>
+>```console
+>./services stop
+>```
+>

 # Using a Context Provider

+>:information_source: **Tip** You can also watch the status of recent requests yourself by following the container logs or
+>viewing information on `localhost:3000/app/monitor` on a web browser.

 ## Health Checks

 The nodejs proxy application offers a `health` endpoint for each of the four context providers.
 Making a request to the appropriate endpoint will check that the provider is running and external data can be received.
 The application runs on port `3000`.
-You can also watch the status of recent requests yourself by following the container logs or viewing information on `localhost:3000`

 ### Static Data Context Provider (Health Check)